stnolting/neoTRNG/README.md

 replaced by a **pseudo random number generator** implemented as plain LFSRs.
 During synthesis and simulation several asserts will be printed to inform the user that simulation mode is enabled (see below).

+> [!WARNING]
-**:warning: WARNING** The simulation mode is intended for simulation/debugging only!
+> The simulation mode is intended for simulation/debugging only!
 Synthesized setups with enabled simulation mode will **not** generate TRUE random numbers!

 The [`sim`](https://github.com/stnolting/neoTRNG/sim) folder of this repository provides a simple testbench